scalajp/2018.scalamatsuri.org/_candidates_en/YoshitakaFujii_1.md

   - Software Design and Architecture
   - Microservices
 suggestions:
-  - People who want to implement middle-sized Web application based on Serverless Architecture
+  - People who want to implement medium-sized web applications based on a Serverless Architecture
 ---
-Serverless Architecture has become widely used as an architecture saves you from variety of hard jobs such as scalability, security and Infrastructure maintenance.
+Serverless architecture has become widely used as this architecture saves you from having to deal with a variety of difficult tasks such as scalability, security, and infrastructure maintenance.
-Although you can easily start Serverless Web application, maintenance cost becomes large and maintenance work gets hard as size of web application becomes large.
+Although one can easily start a serverless web application, as the size of the web application grows, maintenance costs and the difficulty of said maintenance increases as well.
-To tackle this problem, I have applied Domain Driven Design to Serverless Architecture.
-Then I have developed a framework based on what I have learned through this process.
+To tackle this problem, I have applied Domain Driven Design (DDD) to serverless architecture.
+I then developed a framework based on what I have learned through this process.
 In this session, I will explain how to use my framework and its design principle.
-By the way, I have took 1 year to improve my presentation in the previous ScalaMatsuri.
+This session will show one year's progress from my presentation at the previous ScalaMatsuri conference.